prj-/jolivet2020petsc/README.md

 For `blocking-slepc.edp`, default options for the three inner preconditioners compared in the paper are turned on with the additional command line parameters `-asm` (for `PCASM`), `-gamg` (for `PCGAMG`), or `-hpddm` (for `PCHPDDM`).
 It is also possible to switch from `EPSLOBPCG` to `EPSCISS` by using the command line option `-eps_type ciss`.

 ### `MatProduct` mini-app
 The source code of the mini-app is in the file `MatProduct.c`.
+It is also available as [mat/tests/ex237.c](https://www.mcs.anl.gov/petsc/petsc-current/src/mat/tests/ex237.c.html) in the official PETSc test suite.
 It can be compiled using a recent PETSc installation (3.14.0 or above) and launched using the same parameters as in the paper.
 One can generate one's own `MatSeqAIJ` and then save it in binary format, or download the matrix used in the benchmark: [binaryoutput](http://jolivet.perso.enseeiht.fr/binaryoutput).

 ## Acknowledgements
 * HPC resources of [TGCC@CEA](http://www-hpc.cea.fr/index-en.htm), resp.
 [IDRIS@CNRS](http://www.idris.fr/), under the allocation A0070607519, resp.
 AP010611780, made by [GENCI](http://www.genci.fr/en)